bigmlcom/bigmler/docs/index.rst

                                                 see details in the
                                                 `API Developers documentation
                                                 <https://bigml.com/api/scripts#ws_script_arguments>`_
+``--embedded-libraries`` *PATH*                 Path to a file that contains
+                                                the location of the files to
+                                                be embedded in the script as
+                                                libraries
 ``--execution`` *EXECUTION_ID*                  BigML execution ID ``--execution-file`` *EXECUTION_FILE*           BigML execution JSON
                                                 structure file